Blog

 You have a plan B (and probably a plan C, too).

 Just because customers flock to your current location for their favorite IPAs doesn’t mean clientele will do the same at your second location—preferences can vary by geography, and craft breweries are no exception.
 To protect your business, have a plan and additional human and financial resources available if plan A doesn’t work out.
-For example, maybe your second location attracts more families and food service is a bigger hit than you expected.
+For example, maybe your second location will attract more families, and food service will be a bigger hit than you expected.
 In that case, you may consider expanding your menu, adding programming and special events, and growing your kitchen staff.

 You know who to call when you’re stumped.

 Do you anticipate smooth-sailing financial operations most of the time but want a skilled accounting team nearby just in case?
-It can be cost-effective to hire a bookkeeper and supplement with Perkins & Co.
+It can be cost-effective to hire a bookkeeper and supplement your existing accounting structure with Perkins’ services.
 We’re here to help with industry-specific matters and higher-level work—when you need it.

 Did you score a perfect 10 or realize you need to do some more homework before scoping out space for a second location?
 Wherever you are in the process, we’re only an email or phone call away.
 Reach out to the Perkins team for help laying a strong financial foundation for your growing business.
 Cheers to your new adventure!